heroku/terraform-provider-heroku/website/docs/r/space_vpn_connection.html.markdown

 Provides a resource for creating a VPN connection between a network and a Heroku Private Space.
 For more information, see [Private Spaces VPN Connection](https://devcenter.heroku.com/articles/private-space-vpn-connection?preview=1) in the Heroku DevCenter.

-~> **NOTE:** VPN connections are currently a beta feature that requires you email Heroku Support to have it enabled.
-Attempting to create a VPN connection without the feature enabled by Heroku Support will fail.

 ## Example Usage

 ```hcl